 Legality allowed things like slavery, discrimination, and so many harmful things that continue today.
 It allowed things like ignorance, hate and others to hurt people.
 It protected murderers while putting innocent people behind bars.

 The laws protect guilty people and punish innocent people.
 Guilty people say they are innocent, and innocent people try to help the police and unwittingly look guilty.
-Watch the video on the right to not talk to the police.

 I am not advocating breaking the law.
-I am simply stating that if the law is your only guide in your behavior, you may want to reconsider in how you make decisions.
+I am simply stating that if the law is your only guide in your behavior, you may want to reconsider how you make decisions.

-As a matter of course, people who pushed society forward got arrested and broke some law.
+As a matter of course, people who pushed society forward got arrested and broke some laws.
 Many civil rights leaders were arrested dozens of times.
 What does an arrest mean when the rights they are fighting for are larger than themselves?
 No amount of arrests can stop an idea, and that is of equality of all people.

 Online and in real life we see the hate of those who would try to deny equality.
-We see the horrific images of people beating protestors who are peacefully protesting.
+We see horrific images of people beating protestors who are peacefully protesting.
 We see a government that is trying to limit the rights of speech it disagrees with.
-We see the country divided first by ignorance, and then by apathy, and finally by intellectual dishonesty and laziness.
+We see the country divided first by ignorance, then by apathy, and finally by intellectual dishonesty and laziness.

 We all are guilty here, and pointing at each other doesn’t help anyone.
 We all have a choice.
 That is, we can hold people accountable for their actions or not.
 I intend to hold people accountable for their actions.
 What do you plan to do?